Staphylococcus aureus: DNA repair

 Host neutrophils cause DNA double-strand breaks in S. aureus through the production of reactive oxygen species.
-For infection of a host to be successful, S. aureus must survive such damages caused by the hosts' defenses.
+For infection of a host to be successful, S. aureus must survive such damages caused by the host's defenses.
 The two protein complex RexAB encoded by S. aureus is employed in the recombinational repair of DNA double-strand breaks.

 Strategies for post-transcriptional regulation by 3'untranslated region

 Many mRNAs in S. aureus carry three prime untranslated regions (3'UTR) longer than 100 nucleotides, which may potentially have a regulatory function.

-Further investigation of icaR mRNA (mRNA coding for the repressor of the main expolysaccharidic compound of the bacteria biofilm matrix) demonstrated that the 3'UTR binding to the 5' UTR can interfere with the translation initiation complex and generate a double stranded substrate for RNase III.
+Further investigation of icaR mRNA (mRNA coding for the repressor of the main expolysaccharidic compound of the bacteria biofilm matrix) demonstrated that the 3'UTR binding to the 5' UTR can interfere with the translation initiation complex and generate a double-stranded substrate for RNase III.
 The interaction is between the UCCCCUG motif in the 3'UTR and the Shine-Dalagarno region at the 5'UTR.
 Deletion of the motif resulted in IcaR repressor accumulation and inhibition of biofilm development.
 The biofilm formation is the main cause of Staphylococcus implant infections.

 Biofilm

 Biofilms are groups of microorganisms, such as bacteria, that attach to each other and grow on wet surfaces.
-The S. aureus biofilm is embedded in a glycocalyx slime layer and can consist of teichoic acids, host proteins, extracellular DNA (eDNA) and sometimes polysaccharide intercellular antigen (PIA).
+The S. aureus biofilm is embedded in a glycocalyx slime layer and can consist of teichoic acids, host proteins, extracellular DNA (eDNA), and sometimes polysaccharide intercellular antigen (PIA).
 S. aureus biofilms are important in disease pathogenesis, as they can contribute to antibiotic resistance and immune system evasion.
 S. aureus biofilm has high resistance to antibiotic treatments and host immune response.
 One hypothesis for explaining this is that the biofilm matrix protects the embedded cells by acting as a barrier to prevent antibiotic penetration.
-However, the biofilm matrix is composed with many water channels, so this hypothesis is becoming increasingly less likely, but a biofilm matrix possibly contains antibiotic‐degrading enzymes such as β-lactamases, which can prevent antibiotic penetration.
+However, the biofilm matrix is composed of many water channels, so this hypothesis is becoming increasingly less likely, but a biofilm matrix possibly contains antibiotic‐degrading enzymes such as β-lactamases, which can prevent antibiotic penetration.
 Another hypothesis is that the conditions in the biofilm matrix favor the formation of persister cells, which are highly antibiotic-resistant, dormant bacterial cells.
 S. aureus biofilms also have high resistance to host immune response.
-Though the exact mechanism of resistance is unknown, S. aureus biofilms have increased growth under the presence of cytokines produced by the host immune response.
+Though the exact mechanism of resistance is unknown, S. aureus biofilms have increased growth in the presence of cytokines produced by the host immune response.
 Host antibodies are less effective for S. aureus biofilm due to the heterogeneous antigen distribution, where an antigen may be present in some areas of the biofilm, but completely absent from other areas.

-Studies in biofilm development have shown to be related to changes in gene expression.
-There are specific genes that were found to be crucial in the different biofilm growth stages.
-Two of these genes include rocD and gudB, which encode for the enzyme's ornithine-oxo-acid transaminase and glutamate dehydrogenase, which are important for amino acid metabolism.
-Studies have shown biofilm development rely on amino acids glutamine and glutamate for proper metabolic functions.
+Studies in biofilm development have shown changes in gene expression.
+Specific genes were found to be crucial in the different biofilm growth stages.
+Two of these genes include rocD and gudB, which encode for the enzymes ornithine-oxo-acid transaminase and glutamate dehydrogenase, which are important for amino acid metabolism.
+Studies have shown biofilm development relies on amino acids glutamine and glutamate for proper metabolic functions.